 Homeschooling is usually a choice, but for many Americans right now, it’s a requirement.
-Whether you’re faced with a temporary homeschool situation or are dedicated to a more permanent setup, creating a successful at-home education environment begins with setting up your homeschool classroom or workspace.
+Whether you’re faced with a temporary homeschool situation or are dedicated to a more permanent setup, creating a successful at-home education environment can be better.

 As parents ourselves, we too are experiencing the difficulty of keeping our kids focused and on-task with their schoolwork.
-That’s why we’ve created this blog to walk you through the essentials for setting up a temporary homeschool classroom or work area, from designating and decluttering a space to helpful tips for keeping kids focused and productive while learning at home.
+That’s why we created this blog to walk you through the essentials for setting up a temporary homeschool classroom or work area, from designating and decluttering a space to helpful tips for keeping kids focused today.

 How to Set Up a Homeschool Classroom

 When you’re new to homeschooling, setting up a homeschool classroom can feel overwhelming, especially if you’re also trying to work from home, yourself.
 Setting up a space for your child’s homeschool work will help keep them focused on their own tasks during school hours, which will, in turn, give you more time to focus on your own needs.

 Now don’t worry; You don’t have to dedicate an entire room – or even an entire area – to your new homeschool classroom space.
 Work with what you have, get creative and keep an open mind!
 Thinking outside of the box will greatly help you on your homeschooling journey.